|

 Step 4: Solve the problem

-Step 5: Check the solution
+Step 5: Verify the solution

-• Step 1: Read the statement carefully.
+- Step 1: Read the statement carefully.

-• Step 2: Rephrase the problem to better understand its stakes.
+- Step 2: Rephrase the problem to better understand its stakes.

-• Step 7: Check if the solution found makes sense in the context of the problem.
+- Step 7: Check if the solution found makes sense in the context of the problem.

-Solving mathematical problems can sometimes seem daunting, but by following a clear and structured method, it is possible to simplify this process.
+The resolution of mathematical problems can sometimes seem daunting, but by following a clear and structured method, it is possible to simplify this process.
 This article outlines the essential steps for effectively solving simple mathematical problems.
 From the careful reading of the statement to the verification of the solution, each step is crucial to arrive at a correct answer.

 Step 1: Read carefully the statement